MEARS bat grading and authentication criteria

 A2: When factory production details of the bat have been compared to known records and player characteristics are present which mirror known specifications for a player and have been determined to have manufacturing characteristics present but cannot be verified via known factory records, the grade of A2 is assigned. (if present, negative-use traits will documented on the “Bat Grading and Authenticating Official Worksheet”.)

-A1: The grade of A1 is assigned when an authenticated bat from an unknown company matches some known player characteristics.
-This grade is usually assigned to 19th-century player bats or professional-appearing bats from unknown companies. (if present, negative-use traits will documented on the “Bat Grading and Authenticating Official Worksheet”.)
+A1: The grade of A1 is assigned when an authenticated bat from unknown company matching some known player characteristics.
+This grade is usually assigned for 19th century player bats or professional appearing bats from unknown companies. (if present, negative-use traits will documented on the “Bat Grading and Authenticating Official Worksheet”.)

 Criteria for Additional Points Awarded or Subtracted